 gifs.
 We have experimented with other formats but these are *guaranteed*

 to run on any web browser

 Bednarsek, N., R.A.
 Feely, N. Tolimieri, A.J.
 Hermann, G.G.
 Waldbusser, S.A.
 Siedlecki, S.R.
 Alin, P. McElhany, J. Menkel, B. Moore-Maley, and G.T.
 Lebon.
-Submitted.
 Loss of pteropod resilience under current OA conditions in the California Current Ecosystem.
-Submitted to Science.
+Nature Scientific Reports, in review.

 Richar, J. I., G. H. Kruse, E. Curchitser and A. J. Hermann.
 2014.
 Patterns in connectivity and retention of simulated Tanner crab (Chionoecetes bairdi) larvae in the eastern Bering Sea.
 Prog.
 Oceanogr., doi: 10.1016/j.pocean.2014.08.001.

 Rooper, C. N., M. Zimmerman, M. M. Prescott and A. J. Hermann.
 2014.
 Predictive models of coral and sponge distribution, abundance and diversity in bottom trawl surveys of the Aleutian Islands, Alaska.
 Marine Ecology Progress Series, 503:157-176, doi: 10.3354/meps10710.